BloemGamer/leaf-lang/README.md

 	- **CMake** >= 3.10
 	- **C compiler** with full C23 support (fully tested with GCC 14.2.0)

-leaf-lang is currently under development, but you can build it from source.
+Leaf-lang is currently under development, but you can build it from source.
 The build is tested on **Linux** and **Windows**. macOS is **not currently supported**.

 ![Linux][Linux-shield] ![Linux Mint][Linux-Mint-shield] ![Windows][Windows-shield]